More About This Recipe

 The batter is fairly easy to make, but the important thing here is to make it at the very end when the oil and chicken are already ready to go.

-The chicken fingers had the same texture as they do at Chinese takeout in the area, but with a much different flavor…red velvet cake!
+The chicken fingers had the same texture as the battered chicken from Chinese takeout recipes, but with a much different flavor…red velvet cake!